dattmavis/ms-stream-video-downloader/README.md

-# 📥 Stream/SharePoint Video Downloader / Archiver
+# 📥 Stream/SharePoint Video Downloader

-A lightweight, no-install-needed tool for downloading Microsoft Stream or SharePoint-hosted recordings, including Teams Meetings, using only a `videomanifest` URL and `cookies.txt`.
+A lightweight, no-install-needed tool for downloading and archiving Microsoft Stream or SharePoint-hosted recordings, including Teams Meetings, using only a `videomanifest` URL and `cookies.txt`.

 ---